-- ▶ If a student misses a class, he is responsible for any announcement made in that class. - A DN grade will be awarded to any student who accumulates 20% unexcused absences in Lecture + Laboratory classes.
+- > If a student misses a class, he is responsible for any announcement made in that class. - ➤ A DN grade will be awarded to any student who accumulates 20% unexcused absences in Lecture + Laboratory classes. - > Students are not allowed to carry mobile phones Smart Watches and apple watches to the exam halls.